quambene/blog/src/article/02_pigeon_release_v0.2.0.md

-# pigeon-rs v0.2.0: Send email to arbitrary SMTP endpoints
+# Pigeon Release v0.2.0: Send email to arbitrary SMTP endpoints

 [Pigeon](https://github.com/quambene/pigeon-rs)  is a command line tool for cheap and efficient email automation written in Rust.